Remember board games? In a world where playing a game often means staring at a screen, it can be easy to forget how we used to entertain ourselves.

 Parcheesi was released in the United States in the late 19th century and Sorry! in the 1930s.
 In both modern games, players try to beat each other as they navigate their pieces around the board—although the boards and other equipment are rather different.

-Many similar Pachisi-derived games are played around the world.
+Many around the world play similar Pachisi-derived games.
 A simpler version you might know is Trouble.
 Do you remember the so-called “Pop-O-Matic” bubble in the center of its board, which players press with a satisfying click to roll the die.

 This geopolitical strategy game, invented in 1957, might have introduced you to the notion that a game could represent a serious reality.